jscatterplot/Favonius_Backend/favonius_development_plan_v2.md

     warm_start: bool = True,
     allow_degraded: bool = True,
 ) -> OptimizationResult:
-    """Solve the optimization model using Gurobi.
+    """Solve the optimization model using Gurobi with HiGHS fallback.

     See PRD_v2.md Section 8.2 for solver configuration.
+    Implements automatic fallback to HiGHS if Gurobi fails for reliability.
     See PRD_v2.md Section 8.5.1 for infeasibility handling.

     Args: